-Free The Violent Verses Essay Sample
+Free Understanding Violent Behavior Essay Sample

 Current studies in psychology have examined a lot on people with psychotic disorder.
 These studies have led to the numerous studies on individuals who exhibit violent and non-violent behaviours.
 This research provides insights on the interventions concerning such individuals.
 Violent crime is linked to several developmental factors in an individual’s life.
 A violent offender will often have been subjected to a situation that changes his or her perception towards the basic aspects of life.
 A significantly large percentage of the influences that determine whether a person will become a violent or a non violent offender are experienced in the early stages of an individual’s life when the physical and psychological development is still ongoing.
 The gender of an individual is one of the determining factors.
 The male gender engages in more violent offensive acts than the female gender.
 More males are incarcerated due to the violation of the law regarding violent crime.
 Another factor is the Hormonal level and the psychological orientation of an individual.
 The aggressive nature of the male gender contributes to the high chances of men being involved in violent crime.